timokoola/sharemore/README.md

 Quick Save:
 - Saves shared item to Inbox
 - Preferences to mark Quick saves "Read Later" and/or Starred

-Save to Kippt:
-- Edit title, select list, edit URL, add notes to Saved item
-- Mark Read Later or Starred
-- For shared Tweets title updated from the URL to be saved
-- Shortened URLs deshortened before saving
+- Save all the the URLs mentioned in the Tweet

 Not yet:
-- Save all the the URLs mentioned in the Tweet
 - Notifications

 Not at all (for this app):
 - This app doesn't aim to be an app for browsing Kippt content or feeds.
-I *might* do that as a separate project, but I expect Kippt community to create one soon enough for all of us to enjoy.

 Next steps:
 -----------